-(a) for the purpose of this Section, incapacity shall mean where the employee is unable to perform all the duties of his/her own occupation, as defined in Section 2.3(a) of the Long Term Disability Plan.

-(b) Where the employee meets the definition in (a) above, the Employer shall provide the employee with an application for alternative suitable employment.
-An employee who fails to:

-(1) sign the application form;
+- (a) For the purpose of this section, "incapacity" shall mean where the employee is unable to perform all the duties of his/her own occupation, as defined under the Long Term Disability Plan outlined in the Collective Agreement. - (b) Where the employee meets the definition in (a) above, the Employer shall provide the employee with an application to the Rehabilitation Committee. - (c) The application once completed, shall be returned to the Employer's representative on the Rehabilitation Committee who will provide copies to the Committee members. - (d) The Rehabilitation Committee will, based on the information, coordinate the necessary medical an/or vocational assessments and determine the following: - (1) if the application is properly before the Committee;

-(2) make themselves reasonably available and cooperate with a reasonable rehabilitation/return to work process consistent with Screening Committee principles;

-(3) actively engage in a treatment program where the employee's physician determines it to be appropriate to be involved in a such a program shall have benefits suspended.

-Prior to having benefits suspended, an employee shall be afforded an opportunity to demonstrate that there were reasonable grounds for failing to meet the above obligations.

-(c) The application shall be completed and returned to the Employer who shall within (10) work days forward the application to the Secretary.
-The Committee members shall be provided with copies of the application.

-(d) The Screening Committee will, based on the information, coordinate the necessary medical an/or vocational assessments and determine the following:

-(1) if the application is properly before the Committee;

-(2) based on the assessment, determine whether the employee is immediately capable of performing modified, alternative or rehabilitative employment;

-(3) if no to (2) above the Committee may, based on the assessments, implement the necessary training to place the employee in alternative or rehabilitative employment;

-(4) In considering modified, alternative or rehabilitative employment, the Committee may provide advice and make recommendations to the Employer to return the incapacitated employee to work considering the following accommodations:

-- (i) modification of the duties of the employee's job; - (ii) flexibility in scheduling hours of work within existing ours of operation; - (iii) provision of technical and medical aids.

-(5) where the employee is considered capable of performing alternative employment or once rehabilitative employment is considered to be successful, and the employee is therefore able to perform the duties of a gainful occupation, he/she shall be subject to Article 13 of the Collective Agreement excluding displacement options pursuant to Article 13.2 and 13.3(c)(2).

-(e) In those cases where a return to their own occupation is unlikely, employees may be referred, by either Party to the Screening Committee while on STIIP.
-In such cases, Part III (c), and (d) will apply.

-(f) Where an employee has a physical occupational illness or injury, the Employer will, where feasible, accommodate the employee's incapacity so as to avoid a time loss illness or injury.
-Where a time loss illness or injury occurs, the compensation payable shall be in accordance with the applicable terms of Appendix 2.

-(g) Where the Employer has concerns with a recommendation made in accordance with (d)(4) above, the concern will be reviewed with the Screening Committee.
+- (2) based on the assessment, determine whether the employee is immediately capable of performing modified, alternative or rehabilitative employment; - (3) if no to (2) above the Committee may, based on the assessments, implement the necessary training to place the employee in alternative or rehabilitative employment; - (4) In considering modified, alternative or rehabilitative employment, the Committee may provide advice and make recommendations to the Employer to return the incapacitated employee to work considering the following accommodations: - (i) modification of the duties of the employee's job; - (ii) flexibility in scheduling hours of work within existing hours of operation; - (iii) provision of technical and medical aids. - (5) where the employee is considered capable of performing alternative employment or once rehabilitative employment is considered to be successful, and the employee is therefore able to perform the duties of a gainful occupation, he/she shall be subject to Article 13 Layoffs and Recall, excluding displacement options. - (e) In those cases where a return to their own occupation is unlikely, employees may be referred, by either Party to the Rehabilitation Committee while on STIIP.
+In such cases, Part III (c) and (d) above will apply. - (f) Where an employee has a physical occupational illness or injury, the Employer will, where feasible, accommodate the employee's incapacity so as to avoid a time loss illness or injury.
+Where a time loss illness or injury occurs, the compensation payable shall be in accordance with the applicable terms of the Collective Agreement. - (g) Where the Employer has concerns with a recommendation made in accordance with (d)(4) above, the concern will be reviewed with the Rehabilitation Committee.

-Page 98